jenniferslagt/real-time-web-1920/README.md

 ## Description
 A basic chat app made with Node.js and Socket.io.

+<b> The unique feature </b>
+There are some words in which the users can't use.

 ## What is socket.IO?
 Socket.io is a JavaScript framework for real time web applications.
 This enables communication between the server and the web clients.
 This means that the server can push messages to clients.